 All experiments were conducted on the campus of Nara Medical University in Bio Safety Level 3 (BSL3) testing facilities.
 Airborne viruses or their effects on humans were not tested.

 Sateri to acquire Funing Aoyang’s viscose fiber business

 Sateri has entered into an agreement with Funing Aoytang Technology Co., Ltd. to acquire its viscose fiber business.
-The acquisition is part of Sateri’s growth strategy, which will bring Sateri’s total number of viscose mills in Chile to six and total annual production capacity to more than 1.8 million tonnes.
+The acquisition is part of Sateri’s growth strategy, which will bring Sateri’s total number of viscose mills in China to six and total annual production capacity to more than 1.8 million tonnes.

 Funing Aoyang is a subsidiary of listed company Jiangsu Aoyang Health Industry Co., Ltd. Its 330,000-tonne per annum mill that will be acquired by Sateri under the agreement, is located in Aoyang Industrial Park, Funing County, Jiangsu Province.
 Sateri is a member of the RGE group of companies.
 RGE manages a group of resource-based manufacturing companies with global operations.

 “This acquisition will boost Sateri’s market footprint and further strengthen our ability to serve customers in eastern and northern China,” said Allen Zhang, Sateri’s President.
 “We will invest in advanced technologies to upgrade the mill so as to enhance its process technology, safety and environmental performance.
 Through better management and operational excellence, we hope to make a positive impact to the local economy and accelerate the sustainable development of the industry.”

 Closing of the acquisition is subject to procedural approvals by relevant authorities.

 Lenzing welcomes latest guidance by European Commission indicating cellulosics are not subject to SUPD